 Occasionally the requestor is contacted and a repeat specimen requested.

 Some common reasons for this are:

-- Failure of the initial testing process - Samples that are incorrectly or not appropriately labelled and/ or if the details on the sample and/ or request form do not match E-Clinic fully - Samples received were unsuitable for the test(s) requested (e.g. saliva for sputum test, urine for blood tests, sample in incorrect tube) or the sample is too old - Insufficient sample received for all tests requested.
+- Failure of the initial testing process - Samples that are incorrectly or not appropriately labelled - Samples received were unsuitable for the test(s) requested (e.g. saliva for sputum test, urine for blood tests, sample in incorrect tube) or the sample is too old - Insufficient sample received for all tests requested.
 In this case, test(s) for which there is sufficient volume will be performed.
 If the sample is not easily repeatable (e.g. CSF, fluids), the requesting clinician will be contacted to establish the priority order of testing. - The need for further investigations - Concern at authorisation stage over the validity of the results compared to, for example, recent previous results from the same patient - Antibody investigations for Blood Transfusion

-MATER PRIVATE NETWORK CORK - LABORATORY DEPARTMENT Owner, date:Mary Kennedy, 16/10/2024Document:MPC-PP-LAB-002Revision:05 Reviewer, date : Mary Kennedy, Louise O'Callaghan, Mike Trevett 16/10/2024 Date of issue: 16/10/2024 Review date: 15/10/2025 Authoriser, date: Louise O'Callaghan, 16/10/2024 Standards: ISO 15189:2022 and JCI standards
+MATER PRIVATE NETWORK CORK - LABORATORY DEPARTMENT Owner, date: Mike Trevett, 24/03/2025, Louise O'Callaghan 23/03/2025 Document: MPC-PP-LAB-002 Revision: 06 Reviewer, date : Aisling Twomey, Evelyn Sullivan, 12/02/2025 Date of issue: 27/03/2025 Review date: 27/03/2026 Authoriser, date: Louise O'Callaghan, 24/03/2025 Standards: ISO 15189:2022 and JCI standards Title: User Manual